ChetanSinha/Python-Interval-Type2-fuzzy-inference-system/README.md

 # Python-Interval-Type2-fuzzy-inference-system

 ## Description
-This repo has Python Implementation of _Interval Type 2(IT2) Fuzzy Inference System_ with 2 antecedents and 1 consequent.
+This repo has Python Implementation of _Interval Type 2(IT2) Fuzzy Inference System_ with crisp inputs.

 ## Prerequisites
 * Python 3.4+